-After a brief photo session, the IOC panel held a marathon meeting behind closed-doors all day Wednesday in the sleek room, decorated with soft blue LCD lights and draped in the logos of the bid committee, “New Horizons.”
+After a brief photo session, the IOC panel held a marathon meeting behind closed-doors all day Wednesday in the sleek room, decorated with soft blue LCD lights and draped in the bid logos bearing the slogan, “New Horizons.”

-During the meeting, a panel of local experts delivered a series of presentations on eight different topics from PyeonChang’s bid dossier, including its vision, concept, venues, Olympic villages, accommodation, transportation and environment.
+During the meeting, a panel of local experts delivered a series of presentations on eight different topics from PyeongChang’s bid dossier, including its vision, concept, venues, Olympic villages, accommodation, transportation and environment.

 The speakers included four-time Olympian Kang Kang-bae, who is also the vice president of International Bobsleigh and Skeleton Federation, and former short-track speed skater Kim So-hee, the 1994 Olympic gold-medalist.